Jon Jones Gives Advice To Young Fighters On Dealing With Management

 “The game has given me a lot and it’s my job to give back to it.
 I haven’t always had the easiest navigation but good people helped me along the way.
 Just trying to pay some of that Back is all.
 God Bless”

 Jones is represented by First Round Management, and that partnership has been nothing but smooth sailing.
-That is, based on Jones and co-manager Abraham Kawa’s interactions in the comments (via MMA Junkie):
+That is, based on Jones and co-manager Abraham Kawa’s interactions in the comments:

 Jones is scheduled to defend his light heavyweight title against Thiago Santos in the main event of UFC 239.
 That event takes place in Las Vegas on July 6.